hello-robot/stretch_tutorials/getting_started/quick_start_guide_re2.md

 Let's get plugged in.

-* Remove the 'trunk' cover and power on the robot if its not already on.
 * Plug in a mouse, keyboard and HDMI monitor to the robot trunk
 * Plug in the battery charger
 * Place the charger in SUPPLY mode